Board of Governors - Profiles

 John Gripton - Development Committee Member

 John is a Managing Director and Chairman of the Private Equity Investment Committee.
 He has over 27 years of private equity and investment management experience covering Europe, the US, and emerging markets.
 John was recently inducted to the British Venture Capital Association’s (BVCA) Hall of Fame in recognition of his outstanding long-term contributions to the UK private equity industry, such as serving on the BVCA’s Responsible Investment Advisory Board until the end of 2013.
-John was a senior investment manager with the West Midlands Metropolitan Authorities Pension Fund and earlier in his career he worked in financing and investment at Sandwell Borough Council.
+John was a senior investment manager with the West Midlands Metropolitan Authorities Pension Fund and earlier in his he worked in financing and investment at Sandwell Borough Council.
 John studied accountancy at Wolverhampton Polytechnic (now Wolverhampton University) and has been a member of the Chartered Institute of Public Finance and Accountancy since 1973.

 Nick is a Chemistry graduate from the University of Birmingham and member of ICAEW following qualification as a Chartered Accountant with PricewaterhouseCoopers LLP.
 He joined as a co-opted member of the Audit Committee in January 2013.